 There is a myth that circulates regularly that excessive exercise causes HD in a puppy that would otherwise mature to have normal hips.
 There is absolutely no evidence to support this.
 A dog that develops HD was born with a predisposition to the condition.

 While environmental factors, such as heavy exercise, cannot cause HD in a puppy with normal hips, it is important to realise that in dogs with the genetics for the condition, too much exercise can worsen the problem.
 It is therefore advisable to limit puppy exercise to an age-appropriate length of time, until the dog has matured.

 Does It Cause Pain?

-All dogs with Hip dysplasia are going to suffer a degree of joint pain without appropriate treatment.
+All dogs with hip dysplasia are going to suffer a degree of joint pain without appropriate treatment.
 The initial pain is caused when the head of the femur slips in the socket and causes strain injuries.
-The abnormal movement also causes microfractures of the bone and the cartilage of the joint (cartilage is a tough flexible tissue that protects the inside of a joint and stops bone rubbing against bone).
+The abnormal movement also causes microfractures of the bone and the cartilage of the joint (cartilage is a tough flexible tissue that protects the inside of a joint and stops bone from rubbing against bone).

 As the cartilage is continually damaged, it wears away allowing the bone of the femur head to rub against the bone of the hip socket.
 This is painful and results in arthritis forming in the joint.

 Because dogs are stoic and naturally mask pain, the condition has to reach a stage where they are very sore before obvious signs show.
 Many dogs show little evidence of discomfort at home, but when examined by a vet there is noticeable pain in the joints when they are moved.

 How Do I Know If My Dog Has Hip Dysplasia?